Airborne leaflet propaganda: After World War II

-Even though leaflet propaganda has been an effective "weapon", its use has been on a decline.
-This decline is a result of the advance of satellite, television, and radio technology.
+Although leaflet propaganda has been an effective "weapon", its use has been on a decline due to the advancements of satellite, television, and radio technology.

 Six billion leaflets were dropped in Western Europe and 40 million leaflets dropped by the United States Army Air Forces over Japan in 1945 during World War II.
 One billion were used during the Korean War while only 31 million were used in the Iraq War.
 Other conflicts where leaflet propaganda has been used are Vietnam, Afghanistan (both during the Soviet and more recent NATO invasions), and the Gulf War.
 Coalition forces dropped pamphlets encouraging Iraqi Army troops not to fight during the first Gulf War, which contributed to eighty-seven thousand Iraqi troops surrendering in 1991.

+In 1992, Ly Tong (a former soldier of the Republic of Vietnam Air Force) hijacked Vietnam Airlines Flight 850 to drop leaflets calling on people to overthrow the Vietnamese government.
+He himself continued to use planes to drop leaflets calling for opposition to the governments of Cuba, Vietnam and North Korea in 1999, 2000 and 2008.

+During the Korean War, Chinese forces alleged that the United States used leaflet bombs as a vehicle for dispersing biological warfare agents.
+The United States government consistently denied such allegations.

 During the 2011 enforcement of a NATO No-Fly Zone over Libya, the Royal Canadian Air Force and U.S. Air Force used C-130J Hercules and CP-140 Aurora aircraft to broadcast radio signals and drop leaflets over Gaddafi controlled areas.
 The messages predominantly asked Muammar Gaddafi's troops to return to their families and homes for their safety, but also included the message: "The forces of the Gaddafi regime are violating United Nations Resolution 1973."
 Some messages called on the troops to stop hostilities and not to harm their compatriots, while other messages broadcast by NATO included female voices asking Gaddafi's forces to "stop killing children".

 Leaflet propaganda was also used in the Syrian civil war to deter possible ISIS recruits from joining in 2015.

+During Gaza war, the Israel Defense Forces dropped thousands of leaflets over Gaza, offering rewards for information on hostages taken during the conflict and urging civilians living in the north half of the Gaza Strip to evacuate.